SEND Information Report 2020 -21

 The school makes use of external services, based on the needs of the child in question.
 We are currently working with the following services as and when necessary:

-The Educational Psychology Service (EP)
+The Educational Psychology Service (EPS)

 Therapists including those for Speech and Language (SALT), Occupational (OT) and Physiotherapy (PT)